Skip to main content

 {

-"title": "Trello",
+"name": "Trello",

-"icon": "logos:trello",
+"icon": "logos:trello"

 "url": "https://trello.com/w/my-organization-trello/home",